iamdpegasus/aws-vehicle-number-detection/README.md

-This is a mini project on number plate detection using S3, Lambda, Rekognition, DynamoDB, and SNS for the number plate detection and fine notification project.
+This is a mini project on number plate detection and fine notification project using S3, Lambda, Rekognition, DynamoDB, and SNS for the number plate detection
 Steps :

 **Step 1: Create an S3 Bucket**